Please feel free to contact any of us with questions or to just say hello- we love to chat with our fellow YT1’rs!

 Hey Folks!
 My name is Ramya and 2018 marks my 11 year anniversary with type 1 diabetes (T1D)!
 Diagnosed as an adult, I really wanted for a community that “got” what living with T1D in adulthood felt like- hence Young and T1 was born!

 5 years ago when co-founding Young and T1, I did not realize what an awesome resource this would be for myself- and now 380 other T1Ds in BC- for learning and sharing with one another.
 We meet at hosted events in person and also connect on social media about everything from tax credits to how to bolus for sushi (a tough one!).

 Through meeting folks with similar daily struggles, and living with my husband Mark who also has T1D, I have learned that all bodies are different.
 One size does not fit all in T1D management and getting as much information available to us as possible is important.
 In conveying struggles AND successes with one another, we all benefit from shared knowledge.

-Non- profit work is my passion.
+Not- for- profit work is my passion.
 Social justice, community development & equal access to healthcare are issues incredibly important to me.
 One of YT1’s initiatives has been to advocate for universal insulin pump coverage in BC with Diabetes Canada, and now we are addressing the recent threat to those living with type 1 diabetes qualifying for the Disability Tax Credit.

 I consider myself a connoisseur of charcuterie boards, mild-roast coffee, and recently have taken a liking to afternoon naps.

 Benjamin Mammon – Director of Operations, Co-Founder

-Hello!
-My name is Ben and I was diagnosed with T1D when I was 12 years old.
-Over the years i’ve realized that life with T1D requires a lot of patience, trial and error, and innovation for problems that most people never have to worry about.
-I’ve also learned that we can accomplish anything that we put our minds to (I currently use a homemade artificial pancreas to control my diabetes!)
+I’ve been living with type 1 diabetes since I was 12 years old.
+Over the years I’ve realized that life with T1D requires a lot of patience, trial and error, and innovation for problems that most people never have to worry about.

 Kristen Eng – Creative Director